 Purdue University offers two paths for those prospective graduate students with a particular interest in technology, human resources, marketing, finance, strategy, and operations.
 Both programs are available through the Krannert School of Management on the university’s campus in Lafayette, IN.

 The Master of Science in Business Analytics and Information Management is a full-time, 11-month program, which is designed to educate students in state-of-the-art information technologies and analytical techniques.
 A class of new students begins the rigorous curriculum in June of each year.
 These students develop facility with a variety of software tools currently used in business.
-They also have are able to apply what they are learning to real-world problems through experiential educational opportunities.
+Some of the stand-out classes include:

 The Master of Business Administration is available with a Management Information Systems concentration.
 The MBA is organized into eight modules, which require 21 months to complete on a full-time schedule.
 Krannert’s Experiential Learning Initiative many opportunities to fortify their talents and broaden their perspectives outside of the classroom.